openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 "**Background **

-Just a short while ago I worked on extracting our mso-dumper project from [LibreOfficeâ€™s build repository](http://cgit.freedesktop.org/libreoffice/build/), into a brand new repository created just for this.
+Just a short while ago I worked on extracting our mso-dumper project from [LibreOffice’s build repository](http://cgit.freedesktop.org/libreoffice/build/), into a brand new repository created just for this.
 The new repository was to be located in [libreoffice/contrib/mso-dumper](http://cgit.freedesktop.org/libreoffice/contrib/mso-dumper/).

 Originally, this project started out just as a simple sub directory of a much larger parent repository.
 But because it grew so much, and because its scope is not entirely in line with that of the parent repository, I decided it was best to move this project into a repository of its own.
-Now, itâ€™s easy to transfer a subset of files from one repository to another if you donâ€™t mind losing its history, but I wanted to preserve the history of those files even after the transition.
+Now, it’s easy to transfer a subset of files from one repository to another if you don’t mind losing its history, but I wanted to preserve the history of those files even after the transition.

 It turns out that there is a way to do this with git.
 Kendy suggested that I look into git filter-branch, so I did.
-After a few hours of researching and trials & errors (and some bash script writing which was later thrown away), Iâ€™ve come to realize that all of this can be achieved in the following simple steps.
+After a few hours of researching and trials & errors (and some bash script writing which was later thrown away), I’ve come to realize that all of this can be achieved in the following simple steps.

 **Steps **